Exercise and Immunity

 Our top tips for getting the exercise and immune system balance right:

-• If you’re not already active, we don’t want you to get injured!
-Talk to your physio about an appropriate starting point.
+- If you’re not already active, we don’t want you to get injured!
+Visit our Duncraig Physio clinic to discuss an an appropriate starting point.
 Avoid big spikes in activity and gradually build up.

 References